Saṁyutta Nikāya 56.11

 paranimmitavasavattī devā …pe…

-the Gods Who Control what is Imagined by Others …
+the gods who control what is imagined by others …

 brahmakāyikā devā saddamanussāvesuṁ:

-the Gods of Brahmā’s Host raised the cry:
+the gods of the Divinity’s host raised the cry:

 “etaṁ bhagavatā bārāṇasiyaṁ isipatane migadāye anuttaraṁ dhammacakkaṁ pavattitaṁ appaṭivattiyaṁ samaṇena vā brāhmaṇena vā devena vā mārena vā brahmunā vā kenaci vā lokasmin”ti.

 “Near Varanasi, in the deer park at Isipatana, the Buddha has rolled forth the supreme Wheel of Dhamma.
-And that wheel cannot be rolled back by any ascetic or brahmin or god or Māra or Brahmā or by anyone in the world.”
+And that wheel cannot be rolled back by any ascetic or brahmin or god or Māra or divinity or by anyone in the world.”

 Itiha tena khaṇena tena layena tena muhuttena yāva brahmalokā saddo abbhuggacchi.

-And so at that moment, in that instant, the cry soared up to the Brahmā realm.
+And so at that moment, that second, that hour, the cry soared up to the realm of divinity.

 Ayañca dasasahassilokadhātu saṅkampi sampakampi sampavedhi, appamāṇo ca uḷāro obhāso loke pāturahosi atikkamma devānaṁ devānubhāvanti.

-And this galaxy shook and rocked and trembled.
+And this ten-thousandfold galaxy shook and rocked and trembled.
 And an immeasurable, magnificent light appeared in the world, surpassing the glory of the gods.

 Atha kho bhagavā imaṁ udānaṁ udānesi: